-There was a time during the later high school years where warts were a constant problem on my feet.
-I am sure that I got over that problem since I haven’t walked around in a locker room without shoes recently.
+I haven’t had a wart in years.
+There was a time, mostly during the later high school years, in which they were a constant problem on my feet.
+I am sure it has to do with the fact that I haven’t walked around in a locker room without shoes since 1996.
 You see, plantar warts are caused by a contagious agent called the human papillomavirus.
 HPV is the virus behind all warts, including finger and genital warts, and the ones growing on every witch’s nose.
 It is also the virus that has been linked to cervical cancer.
 However, plantar warts can be dealt with in a variety of manners that are effective.

 Warts aren’t anything to get too worked up about, though.
 It just means you have had the misfortune of coming into contact with a very common virus.
 If they are just the kind on your feet, for the most part, you are the only one that has to know anything about their existence.
 That being said, there are plenty of reasons to want to get rid of them.
 If they get too big, they can make walking uncomfortable, much like bunions or corns.
 If you share a shower with someone else, there is always the possibility of passing them along—which might be frowned upon.
 Thankfully, there are a lot of home remedies out there for getting rid of warts.
 They almost always work, and if they don’t, you should definitely ask a doctor for advice.

 How do you know it is a wart?

 Plantar warts, because of their location, tend to be flush with the surface of the foot and grow inwards.
 They may appear as a small white ring of dry skin with dark spots in the middle, which are dead capillaries.
 The “finger-print” lines will go around a wart; whereas, in the case of a callus or bunion, the lines will continue over the area.

 - Blisters: Serum-filled pockets in the skin caused by friction, burning, freezing, infection, or exposure to chemicals.